openhwgroup/programs/cores/cv32e40p/user_manual/source/pulp_hw_loop.rst

 In order to use hardware loops, the compiler needs to setup the loop beforehand with the following instructions.
-Note that the minimum loop size is two instructions and the last instruction cannot be any jump or branch instruction.
+Note that the minimum loop size is 3 instructions and the last instruction cannot be any jump or branch instruction.

 For debugging and context switches, the hardware loop registers are